Last Updated on 14 January 2026 by Cycloscope

 Simple, affordable, lightweight – the Pure by WTB has many fans in the touring and bikepacking world, but also in the gravel riding and MTB scene.

-The slightly dropped nose is a feature I love, together with the narrow width it allows for a more aggressive riding position without squashing the genitals.
+The slightly dropped nose is a feature I love, together with the narrow width, which allows for a more aggressive riding position without squashing the genitals.

-The firm foam is suited for long days on the saddle and has proven to be quite durable compared to competitors in the same price range.
+The firm foam is suited to long days in the saddle and has proven quite durable compared to competitors in the same price range.

 Selle SMP Pro